maayaikeda/newyork_crime/README.md

-This figure examines the same data as the previous figure, but observes a logarithmic function of total population.
-This makes it easier to see the differences & similarities between counties of lower and mid-range population.

-It’s worthwhile to note that the overall crime rates in the mid-sized counties is half or less than half of the high-population counties.
-As a representation factor, the percentage of each race arrested seems fairly constant for every racial group except Black people, and seems to sharply decrease when the total population of each county is high.
+When the looked the demographics, as expeceted, higher populated counties have higher percentage of minorities.
+Using the same logarithmic population range, four stacked columns illustrate the mean racial demographic for counties in New York State.

 ![figure4](/images/Figure4.png)

-Using the same logarithmic population range, four stacked columns illustrate the mean racial demographic for counties in New York State.
 Comparing Figure 3 to Figure 4, we find that the highest rates of arrests of Black people occur mainly in counties where Black people make up less than 7.6% of the total population and continues to drop as Black people make up larger & larger percentages of the total population.

+## Does this mean that the higher percentage of minorities, the less black people get arrested?
+This is interesting, as it is generally believed that neighborhood with more black population/less white people is more dangerous.

+In fact, in counties where Black people make up less than 10% of the total population, their arrest rate is significantly higher than counties in which Black people make up more than 10% of the total population.

 ![figure5](/images/Figure5.png)

-This figure further illustrates percent of arrests per racial demographic.
-In counties where Black people make up less than 10% of the total population, their arrest rate is significantly higher than counties in which Black people make up more than 10% of the total population.